 Podcasts are no longer a novelty medium, but a convenient way to consume informative and educational content.
 Their ability to provide on-demand, customized learning without having to read a book has inspired time-strapped young professionals to become loyal listeners.
-With technology advancements redefining what it takes to be a CX leader, there is a great opportunity for you to drive growth in the space by knowing how to better deliver an ideal customer experience.
+With technology advancements redefining customer experience, there is a great opportunity for CX leaders to deliver memorable moments and drive real growth.

 For a quick start, we’d recommend checking out CX: Catering to a Creature of Habit, an excellent keynote delivered by TJ Keitt, Forrester’s senior analyst.
 In this comprehensive 27-min podcast, Keitt walks through the importance of habits in CX design and explains how brands should support and adapt to these habits to develop a loyal customer following.
 Our favorite thing about this episode is Keitt’s ability as a speaker to connect listeners to his keynote.
 Using his own personal experience with bookstores and airlines as starting examples, he breaks down the three key components of habits in simple terms and explains a clear path for businesses to deliver value to customers.